ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 TODO: Talk about the practical implications of the conceptual overview.
 I.E. setting desired FPS really high or making other timing constraints loose to find the ideal configuration settings.
 The constraints work in different ways, they applied in a priority order but the strictest limitation will determine your actual FPS.

 Rough outline of this part:
-1. Set all the controls to something reasoable but set the FPS really high and see what your maximum FPS could be, then change the FPS to the lower desired level.
+1. Set all the controls to something reasonable but set the FPS really high and see what your maximum FPS could be, then change the FPS to the lower desired level.
 This lets you know how much margin you have for what you are trying to achieve.
 Are you right on the edge?

 ## Using line sync packets
 ### Controlling timing with line start/end packets